global-asp/asp-source/en/0085_an-egg-for-bride-wealth.md

 ##
 The boy cried,
-“Ei…Ei…Ei!
+“Ei...Ei...Ei!
 You have caused trouble for me!
 The egg was not mine.
 It belonged to my grandmother.